HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 ### Conditions Databases

 A new HSF Activity for Conditions Databases?
 BNL are adapting the Belle II conditions database design, which largely follows HSF CWP best practice, for the sPHENIX experiment.
 In so doing they are taking this as an opportunity to design something that incorporates as much of the experience and expertise from other experiments as possible.
 Paul Laycock, Andrea Formica and Giacomo Govi are interested in attempting to define "the" API for a conditions database (independent of technology choices).
-Other interesting discussion topics would be technology choices for the server, payload serialisation, calibration workflows, etc.  This also relates to the relevant parts of the Data Analysis working group's "Metadata" summary paper, paeticularly analysis global tags.
+Other interesting discussion topics would be technology choices for the server, payload serialisation, calibration workflows, etc.  This also relates to the relevant parts of the Data Analysis working group's "Metadata" summary paper, particularly analysis global tags.
 The interested community is small but that makes knowledge exchange all the more important.
 Would it make sense to make this an HSF activity?
 It already covers experts from ATLAS, CMS, Belle II, DUNE and sPHENIX!

 **We shall discuss this proposal in more depth at the next meeting on 9 December.**